 Europeana Research Grants Programme 2017: call for submissions and guidelines for applicants

 The Europeana Grants Programme 2017 is now closed for applications.
-Submissions are in review, and winners will be announced early December.

 The focus for this year’s grant proposals is intercultural dialogue in its broadest sense.

 Please note that for your application to be eligible you must be affiliated to a EU or EFTA institution, i.e. a European university or research centre (applications from EU candidate countries will also be permitted).
 This is a condition of the funding from the European Commission.
 As we feel this may not have been clear enough in the original call, we are extending the call for submissions by one more week.
 The deadline is now 12 November 2017 24:00 CET.

 Visit the Grants Programme main page and get inspired by last years' winners.

 In European Cultural Heritage Strategy for the 21st Century, the Council of Europe recognized that ‘[c]ultural heritage, in all its components, tangible and intangible, is a key factor for the refocusing of our societies on the basis of dialogue between cultures, respect for identities and diversity, and a feeling of belonging to a community of values.
 Cultural heritage can play a key role as a means of building, negotiating and asserting identity’ (2017, page 6).

 We encourage applicants to come up with individual research projects which make use of Europeana Collections content to showcase and explore the theme of intercultural dialogue.
 Applicants should employ state-of-the-art tools and methods in digital humanities to address a specific research question.
 We expect to see applications employing as much of the Europeana platform (e.g., the API, metadata,) as possible.

 - Who can apply?